broofa/mime/README.md

 ## API - Customizing

 The following APIs allow you to add your own type mappings within your project.
-If you feel a type should be included as part of node-mime, see [[requesting new types]].
+If you feel a type should be included as part of node-mime, see [requesting new types](https://github.com/bentomas/node-mime/wiki/Requesting-New-Types).
 ### mime.define() - Add custom mime/extension mappings

     mime.define({